PerMalmberg/du-yfs/Manual.md

 * Detect a floor, and if detected it shuts down.

 The requirements for linking are the same as for when running on a controller.

+## Thanks

+Special thanks goes out to these players:
+* Vargen - for our endless discussions and a fountain of ideas.
+* Zcrewball - for doing the industry supplying an endless number of sacrificial elements.
+* De Overheid - Visual Design
+* Emma Roid - for feedback